pwdemars/marginal_carbon_intensity/readme.md

 - The impact of large and small changes in net demand $\Delta D$ can be easily calculated

 As a top-down approach, the proposed model does not consider the complex dynamics of generator dispatch.
 While this is a limitation, bottom-up approaches are less generalisable across sytems due to the substantial data requirements.

+Please see the notebook for a prototype of this approach for Great Britain.